Cosmological Bell Tests with Decoherence Effects: Bell inequalities and decoherence in the sky

 In an ideal measurement, only the diagonal elements remain the same, and all the information contained in the off-diagonal elements is lost.
 Therefore, the reduced density matrix represents a mixed state, and one cannot distinguish such a state from a classical stochastic distribution.
 Since the main (and the only in an ideal case) difference between the original state and the reduced density matrix is the information contained in the off-diagonal elements, we need an observable $\hat{\mathcal{O}}$ that is not diagonal to distinguish them.
 In the cosmology context, the n-point correlation function $\braket{\zeta^n}$ is trivial and does not carry any off-diagonal information.
 Therefore we introduce the Bell operator which contains off-diagonal elements to test the decoherence.

-In this paper, we consider decoherence from gravitational nonlinearity~\cite{Nelson:2016kjm}.
+In this paper, we consider decoherence from gravitational nonlinearity~\cite{Nelson:2016kjm} which can be understood as the gravitational backreaction of the fluctuation of the inflaton.
 It provides us a lower bound of the decoherence effect since even without any additional fields and interactions, we can still have gravity.
-Expand the action of gravity and a scalar field up to cubic terms and the leading bulk term for decoherence is \cite{Maldacena:2002vr,Nelson:2016kjm}
+Expand the action of gravity and a scalar field up to cubic terms and the leading bulk term\footnote{(\ref{equ:bulk_cubic_term}) is also the leading contribution compared with self-interaction which is suppressed by slow-roll condition.
+One can refer \cite{Sou:2022nsd} for a concrete calculation.} for decoherence is \cite{Maldacena:2002vr,Nelson:2016kjm}

 while the leading boundary term for scalar on the superhorizon scale is \cite{Maldacena:2002vr,Sou:2022nsd}

 In the following, we review the formalism in \cite{Nelson:2016kjm} to calculate the decoherence rate from the above interaction.
 We treat one particular mode $\zeta_S\equiv\xi$ as a system\footnote{To be rigorous, one can consider the system to be the observable modes with comoving momentum $q_{\rm min}<q<q_{\rm max}, $, but the dependence on $q_{\rm min}$ and $q_{\rm max}$ only affects sub-dominated (in scale factor $a(\tau)$) terms in decoherence rate, as shown in \cite{Burgess:2022nwua,Ning:2023ybc}.}, and other wavelength modes $\zeta_E\equiv\mathcal{E}$ as an environment.
 In the bulk case, the dominant term is